Government announces 0.75 percent cap on annual pension scheme charges

 Steve Webb's announcement was met with criticism from the fund management industry, which said the government should focus its efforts on improving governance and standards for pensions.

-The Association of British Insurers (ABI) said it agreed with the OFT study and said the charge cap was unnecessary as pension charges were at their "lowest ever levels".
+The Assocation of British Insurers (ABI) said it agreed with the OFT study and said the charge cap was unnecessary as pension charges were at their "lowest ever levels".

 "The implementation of auto-enrolment, combined with the radical reforms in last week's budget, have created a challenging environment for employers and pension providers," said Otto Thoresen, the ABI's director general, in a statement.